zorn/mikezornek.com/content/values.md

 Related blog post: [The Purpose of a Business is People](/posts/2021/8/people-first/)

-## Continuos Improvement
+## Continuous Improvement

-Continuos Improvement is a mindset that acknowledges an ever-present and mutating **lack of knowledge** alongside a **mindful** and **intentional** path to become better.
-Continuos Improvement takes a lot of energy and grit over the long haul.
-I try to embrace Continuos Improvement through:
+Continuous Improvement is a mindset that acknowledges an ever-present and mutating **lack of knowledge** alongside a **mindful** and **intentional** path to become better.
+Continuous Improvement takes a lot of energy and grit over the long haul.
+I try to embrace Continuous Improvement through:

 * **Life-long Learning**
   * Dedicated reading time; regular book clubs.